Torsion-Audio/Scyclone-AI/README.md

 ## Conversion

+We now need to convert the ONNX model to ORT (onnxruntime) format, which is essential for a customized and streamlined version of the ONNX Runtime static library to be utilized within Scyclone.
+This conversion ensures that the model is compatible with the specific requirements of the plugin hence enabling an  optimal performance of the model.

+Assuming you have used a virtual environment for training your model, to avoid potential dependency conflicts and incompatibilities, we reccommend deactivating the previous virtual environment and follow these steps.

-1. Checkout ONNX Runtime `$ git clone https://github.com/microsoft/onnxruntime.git` (Tested with onnxruntime v1.14.1)
+1. Checkout ONNX Runtime `$ git clone https://github.com/microsoft/onnxruntime.git` (tested with onnxruntime v1.14.1)

 2. Place your model in the folder named model.onnx

-3. Create a [virtual environment](https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments) `$ python3 -m venv venv`
+3. Create another virtual environment for the conversion

-4. Activate it (Mac) `$ source ./venv/bin/activate` Windows `$ source ./venv/bin/activate`
+4. Activate it

-5. 'cd ort-builder'
+5. cd ort-builder

 6. Install dependencies `$ pip install -r requirements.txt`

 7. Run `$ ./convert-model-to-ort.sh model.onnx`

 8. Build static libraries using one of the `build-xxx.sh` shell scripts

 ## Usage